 Fr John Oliver was one of the founders of CTII in 2000, he was a visionary and an activist.
 His vision was for a world of peace and harmony for all.
 His activism was practical – mediating conflict, bridge-building at multiple levels, leading and teaching for a deeper awareness of divine love.

-The memorial lecture for Fr John Oliver is to honour his memory and the energy he embodied as one of the founders of the Cape Town Interfaith Initiative and a leader in building the foundation for the interfaith landscape in the Western Cape.
+The memorial lecture for Fr John Oliver honoured his memory and the energy he embodied as one of the founders of the Cape Town Interfaith Initiative and a leader in building the foundation for the interfaith landscape in the Western Cape.

-The lecture is hoped to be an annual event in that ongoing conversation – in the context of promoting interfaith understanding, harmony and co-operation through both an awareness of universal spirituality and an honouring of the dignity of difference.
+The lecture hoped an ongoing conversation – in the context of promoting interfaith understanding, harmony and co-operation through both an awareness of universal spirituality and an honouring of the dignity of difference.

-The intention for the lecture is to create a space for thought-leaders who are guiding the way in relation to interspirituality, interfaith cooperation, peace and justice.
+The intention for the lecture was to create a space for thought-leaders who are guiding the way in relation to interspirituality, interfaith cooperation, peace and justice.

 Previous Lectures: